 As detailed earlier in the document Rossendale Borough Council works with Lancashire County Council to commission housing related support services, in particular the Housing Reference Group for younger people and Adult Social Care commissioning partners.
 Historically the level of supported accommodation in the borough is low, and the majority of such accommodation is currently aimed at 16-21 year olds, and therefore there is a high reliance on accommodation outside the borough.
 The Council will continue to work with the County Council where there is opportunity to do so, in order to broaden the range of housing related support services in the borough.
 The Council also will work with PRPs and 3rd sector organisations to increase the provision of housing related support services as detailed in the action plan, and will seek to provide its own supported accommodation if feasible.
-Due to the changes to Housing Benefit for short-term supported accommodation that were expected in 2020 it is imperative that all opportunities for increasing supported accommodation in the near future are explored.
-Although the changes for 2020 were announced not to be happening in August 2018, future changes can't be ruled out, and it is important that there is an adequate supporting housing offer before this happens.
+Due to the changes to Housing Benefit for short-term supported accommodation that were expected in 2020, it is imperative that all opportunities for increasing supported accommodation in the near future are explored.
+Although in August 2018 it was announced that the changes planned for 2020 would not go ahead, future changes cannot be ruled out, and it is important that an adequate supported housing offer is achieved in the borough before this happens.